Zxynine/AnyMacro/README.md

 ## Changelog
 * v 1.0.1
   * Fixed bug with built-in camera command where the camera would break if an orthagonal forwards was selected.
+  * Fixed bug causing command queue to throw a silent error
   * Reduced excess code and added additional util functions
-  * Fixed bug causing command queue to throw a silent error
+  * Added in a geometry library to the code utilities
 * v 1.0.0
   * Original Implementation